Spocdoc/ace_mvc/bugs.md

   - should "debounce" the calls to replace and ensure that if a push call happens, any pending replace is invoked immediately, the timer reset and then the push called

+# Template
+  - it'd be nice to have a more elegant implementation of the constructor. the TemplateBase could be a Factory